 Treasurer

-After serving for thirty years at the New Hampshire Department of Environmental Services (NHDES), including 16 years as Water Division Director, Harry Stewart is currently a senior associate at Normandeau Associates in Bedford, N.H. where he works on diverse water-related projects and Clean Water Act regulatory and permitting issues.
-He also previously worked for the U.S. EPA.
-Stewart served on the NEIWPCC Executive Committee (16 years) and as NEIWPCC chairman and was also a longtime board member including a term as president of the Association of Clean Water Administrators (ACWA).
+Harry Stewart is a senior associate at Normandeau Associates in Bedford, N.H. where he works on diverse water-related projects and Clean Water Act regulatory and permitting issues.
+Previously, he served for 30 years at the New Hampshire Department of Environmental Services, including 16 years as Water Division director, as well as working for the U.S. EPA.
+Stewart previously served on the NEIWPCC Executive Committee (16 years) and as NEIWPCC chairperson.
 He has received career awards for his contributions to clean water policy including ACWA’s Environmental Statesman Award, the New England Water Environmental Associations’ Alfred E. Peloquin Award and the New Hampshire Business and Industry Associations’ Above and Beyond Award.
 Stewart received a master’s in business administration from Northeastern University, a master’s in sanitary engineering from Georgia Institute of Technology and a bachelor’s in civil engineering from Tufts University and is a registered professional civil and sanitary engineer.